UPS warns e-commerce volume hard to forecast, to add surcharge

-United Parcel Service Inc (UPS.N) on Tuesday reported a disappointing peak holiday season and warned that U.S. online shopping habits are hard to predict and getting it wrong will slice into profits.
+Feb 3 United Parcel Service Inc on Tuesday reported a disappointing peak holiday season and warned that U.S. online shopping habits are hard to predict and getting it wrong will slice into profits.

 "It (forecasting E-commerce) is both hard for our customers and for us," Chief Financial Officer Kurt Kuehn told Reuters on Tuesday after UPS reported that fourth-quarter profit fell but forecast earnings within the range of estimates.